 1) Insulate The Walls

 Installing insulation is one of the best ways to dramatically boost the energy efficiency of your household.
 However, the type of insulation that will be appropriate depends on the structure of your house.
 Firstly, if you have a solid wall house (i.e. one which lacks wall cavities), choosing internal wall insulation can make a huge difference to the amount of energy you save.
 While it is not cheap and may require saving up money for some time, you can make the installation process cheaper by choosing to have it carried out whenever you happen to be decorating particular rooms.
 Secondly, if you have cavities in your walls, the good news is that these may already be filled with a form of insulation.
+You can view the website here to find more details about how to go about the process.
 However, you can still add internal insulation in order to make sure that you save even more energy.
 If your cavity walls are not insulated, you can often have them insulated from the outside, so in most cases there is no need to wait until you are decorating your rooms.

 2) Get The Right Taps

 If you are planning to renovate your kitchen or bathroom, this is the perfect time to make sure that you have the correct taps fitted in these rooms.
 Make sure you choose to purchase taps that are advertised as helping to prevent hot water from being wasted, and also investigate kitchen taps that allow you to switch between restricted and full flow as needed.

 If you decide to insulate all of your household’s water pipes, you will boost the energy efficiency of your home by preventing a lot of valuable heat from escaping.
 You can learn more on the topic of pipe insulation from the experts.
 Pipe insulation is generally a lot more affordable than most other forms of insulation, though the pipes are seldom exposed (which means that it is often a good idea to wait until you are renovating your bathroom before you try to get the pipes insulated).